Election 2020 #GaelVóta

-Conradh na Gaeilge are asking the public to consider the #GaelVóta when voting on Friday, 24th of May, in Local Elections in the south and European elections in the north and the south
+Conradh na Gaeilge are asking the public to consider the #GaelVóta when voting on Saturday, 8th of February

 Further information is available here.